SAT-R/sa2/INSTALL.md

 **NOTE**: You can significantly speed up initial build times by passing the number of processes you wish to use for the build.
 For example `make -j4` with 4 being the number of cores

-### PC port
+### Ports

-The PC port targets different platforms depending on where you are going to be playing it.
+The codebase targets different platforms depending on where you are going to be playing it.

 #### For Windows